-Wall Street Journal today reported that Comcast charges $25 million to $30 million a year in fees from companies such as Google, Facebook and Microsoft for connections to get smoother and faster Internet access to their networks.
+The Wall Street Journal today reported that Comcast charges $25 million to $30 million a year in fees from companies such as Google, Facebook and Microsoft for connections that deliver smoother and faster Internet access to their networks.
 Similarly, Time Warner Cable is believed to be earning 10s of millions of dollars from similar fees.
 Verizon and AT&T declined to comment.

 Is this a fair practice?
-Or does this put someone like Netflix, which reportedly declined to pay the premium fees to ISPs, in a disadvantaged position?
+Or does this put a company like Netflix, which reportedly declined to pay the premium fees to ISPs, in a disadvantaged position?

-This is why transparency in crucial for these types of services; as transparency can shed a lot of light if indeed it is a fixed-sum-game where the non-premium clients suffer or if it is not a fixed-sum-game and the premium services provided do not take away capacity from the non-premium clients.
+This is why transparency is crucial for these types of services.
+Transparency can shed a lot of light on whether or not it is indeed a fixed-sum game, where the non-premium clients suffer, or if it is not a fixed-sum game and the premium services provided do not take away capacity from the non-premium clients.
 I just find it odd that this report coincides with the recent reports about services such as Netflix being degraded by ISPs.

 Cahit Akin, CEO, Mushroom Networks, Inc.